StephenGilboy/one-token-please/README.md

 ﻿# one-token-please
-Get an Auth token.
+A cross platform .NET Core CLI app to get an Auth token.
 Right now it just gets one from Azure Active Directory using an application key

 ## How to use it

+* Install Dotnet Core, if you haven't already. https://www.microsoft.com/net/core
 * `dotnet build`
 * `cd bin/Debug/netcoreapp1.1/`
 * `dotnet one-token-please.dll -s aad -c <ClientId> -k <appKey> -r <resource> -a <authority>`